ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 }
 ```

 It is quite common for different trading partners to use variations of the standard EDI formats.
-In such cases, it is possible to create partner-specific schemas and generate a partner-specific Ballerina library for processing interactions with a particular partner.
+In such cases, it is possible to create partner-specific schemas and generate a partner-specific Ballerina package for processing interactions with a particular partner.

-### Use generated EDI libraries as standalone REST services
+## Use the generated EDI package as a standalone REST service

-The EDI libraries generated above can also be compiled into a JAR file (using the `bal build` command) and executed as a standalone Ballerina service that processes EDI files via a REST interface.
+The EDI package generated above can also be compiled into a JAR file (using the `bal build` command) and executed as a standalone Ballerina service that processes EDI files via a REST interface.
 This is useful for microservices environments where the EDI processing functionality can be deployed as a separate microservice.

-For example, the `citymart` library generated above can be built and executed as a JAR file.
+For example, the `citymart` package generated above can be built and executed as a JAR file.
 Once executed, it will expose a REST service to work with `X12 850`, `810`, `820`, and `855` files.

 You can convert `X12 850` EDI text to JSON using a cURL command, as shown below.